digbmc/dssf-syll/weeks/02-webdev.md

 ### 9:00 AM Check-In (DMCL)

-### 9:30 AM ...
+### 9:30 AM Reading/viewing

-...
+- Finish reading Alex Gil, ["Design for Diversity: The Case of Ed"](https://des4div.library.northeastern.edu/design-for-diversity-the-case-of-ed-alex-gil/#more-1888)
+- Optional: explore the Des4Dev toolkit

+### 11:00 AM Discussion

 ### 12:00 PM Lunch Break

-### 1:00 PM ...
+### 1:00 PM Independent work

+- Complete your websites
+- Deploy your most recent version by 4:00 PM

 ...

 ### 4:00 PM Reflection Logs
-- Reflect on the different activites we have done today:
+- Reflect on the process of creating your individual sites
   - What went well?
 What was challenging?
   - What questions do you still have?
 What issues are still bothering you?

 ### 4:30 PM Discussion